yanivagman/BPFroid/README.md

 Trace Android framework API, native libraries, system calls and other events using eBPF.
 Based on Tracee: https://github.com/aquasecurity/tracee

+For more information about this work also see: https://arxiv.org/abs/2105.14344

 ## Requirements
 * Android linux kernel that provides BPF capabilities: BPF, Kprobes and Uprobes
 * kernel headers (used for BPF program compilation)